 - Promote WHALE (We Have a Little Emergency), a child identification program.

-Capital Region Medical Center is looking for teenagers who would like to participate in our summer volunteen program.
-Applicants must be 14 years old before they can begin volunteering.
+Applicants must be 14 years old by June 1, 2020 before they can begin volunteering.
 "Volunteens" will be required to attend one of the following orientation sessions held at Capital Region Medical Center, 1125 Madison St. in the Tunnell/Wherritt Community Conference Center.

 Partners auxiliary scholarship program